 The Board of Negotiation, which conducts voluntary mediation in the event of a dispute over the value of land expropriated by a public authority.
-If no settlement is reached, the matter may be appealed to the Ontario Municipal Board.
+If no settlement is reached, the matter may be appealed to the Local Planning Appeal Tribunal.

 The Conservation Review Board, which conducts proceedings where there are disputes concerning properties that may demonstrate cultural heritage value or interest, or disputes surrounding archaeological licensing.
-After determining a matter, the Board then makes recommendations to the final decision-making authority in the particular case, either a local municipal council or the Minister of Culture.
+After determining a matter, the Board then makes recommendations to the final decision-making authority in the particular case, either a local municipal council or the Ministry of Tourism, Culture and Sport.

 The Environmental Review Tribunal, which hears applications and appeals under numerous environmental and planning statutes including the Environmental Bill of Rights, 1993, the Environmental Protection Act, the Ontario Water Resources Act and the Safe Drinking Water Act, 2002.
 The Tribunal also functions as the Niagara Escarpment Hearing Office to hear development permit appeals and Niagara Escarpment Plan amendment applications for this protected World Biosphere Reserve, and serves as the Office of Consolidated Hearings to hear applications for joint hearings where separate hearings before more than one tribunal would otherwise be required.

-The Ontario Municipal Board, which hears applications and appeals in relation to a range of municipal planning, financial and land matters including official plans, zoning by-laws, subdivision plans, consents and minor variances, land compensation, development charges, electoral ward boundaries, municipal finance, aggregate resources and other issues assigned to the Board by numerous Ontario statutes.
+The Local Planning Appeal Tribunal is an adjudicative tribunal that hears cases in relation to a range of municipal planning, financial and land matters.
+These include matters such as official plans, zoning by-laws, subdivision plans, consents and minor variances, land compensations, development charges, electoral ward boundaries, municipal finances, aggregate resources and other issues assigned by numerous Ontario statutes.